Matthew 5:9 encourages seeking wisdom, resolving conflicts, and cultivating healthy relationships.

 Growing peace in both the world and our souls.

-Hatred, suspicion, and fear, must be rooted out
+Hatred, suspicion, and fear must be rooted out

 And the weeds of distrust and greed

-Then good fruit planted and cultivated
+Then good fruit is planted and cultivated

 To produce tolerance and acceptance.